Corporate Governance

 Board Structure, Composition and Diversity

-There are three standing committees: the Audit Committee, the Management Development and Compensation Committee, and the Nominating and Governance Committee.
+There are three standing Board committees: the Audit Committee, the Management Development and Compensation (MD&C) Committee, and the Nominating and Governance Committee.

-Our Audit Committee receives regular enterprise risk management updates with in-depth discussions on specific risk topics.
-The Committee receives quarterly reports on our compliance programs, including ethics and environmental and safety audits, with an annual in-depth review of our compliance programs with risk assessments.
-Our Audit Committee also has responsibility for oversight of information and cyber security and assessment of cyber threats and defenses.
-Our Audit Committee receives reports from our most senior executives in the Digital organization, and our executive officers, at least twice a year.
-Topics historically covered in such reports include third-party evaluation of our technology infrastructure and information security management system against the industry-standard National Institute of Standards and Technology (NIST) cyber security framework; risk mitigation through the Company’s enterprise-wide cyber security training, including our Board of Directors, conducted at least annually, regular simulated phishing tests and third-party penetration testing; review of the Company’s cyber incident insurance coverage and external cyber incident resources; review of the Company’s incident response plan and consideration of applicable laws and regulations, including those related to privacy.
+Our Audit Committee oversees the accounting and financial reporting process of WM as well as audits of Company financial statements.
+This oversight includes aspects of sustainability risk and performance.
+The Audit Committee receives quarterly reports on our compliance programs, including ethics, environmental and safety audits, with an annual in-depth review and risk assessment of our compliance programs.
+Our Audit Committee is also responsible for oversight of information and cyber security including assessment of cyber threats and defenses.
+Topics historically covered in such reports include third-party evaluation of our technology infrastructure and information security management system against the industry-standard National Institute of Standards and Technology (NIST) cyber security framework; risk mitigation through the Company’s enterprise-wide cyber security training—including our Board of Directors—conducted at least annually; regular simulated phishing tests and third-party penetration testing; review of the Company’s cyber incident insurance coverage and external cyber incident resources; review of the Company’s incident response plan and consideration of applicable laws and regulations, including those related to privacy.

-The Nominating and Governance Committee is continually engaged in reviewing the skills, expertise and qualifications of our existing directors, as well as potential external candidates, to identify and nominate the best possible candidates to guide and support the company’s strategy and its commitment to serve and care for our customers, the environment, the communities in which we work and our stockholders.
-The Committee seeks diversity of background, thoughts and opinions on the Board obtained through, among other factors, diversity in business experience, professional expertise, gender and racial/ethnic background.
-The Committee’s primary formal mechanism to support Board refreshment is the retirement age policy set forth in the Corporate Governance Guidelines, which includes the guideline that directors will not stand for reelection to the Board after reaching age 75 unless the Nominating and Governance Committee, having considered the foregoing factors, recommends otherwise.
+The Nominating and Governance Committee is continually engaged in reviewing the skills, expertise and qualifications of our existing directors, as well as potential external candidates, to identify and nominate those best suited to guide and support the company’s strategy and its commitment to serve and care for our customers, the environment, the communities in which we work and our stockholders.
+The Committee reviews the overall effectiveness of the Board of Directors and tracks key competencies of Board members.
 The Committee believes that existing practices have been effective at bringing in new expertise and perspectives, while also maintaining the valuable industry knowledge, experience and stability that our longer-tenured directors provide.
 Our Board of Directors’ biographies, Committee charters, and our Corporate Governance Guidelines are posted on our website.

 Sustainability Oversight

 As North America’s leading provider of comprehensive environmental services, sustainability and environmental stewardship is embedded in all that we do.
-As a result, it would not be effective, or possible, to assign responsibility for oversight of our environmental, social and governance (ESG) risk and performance to any one Committee of our Board of Directors.
-Rather, various aspects of ESG, which are already organically a part of our Board and Committees’ oversight of our performance, risk management and strategic vision, are addressed in different committees and with our full Board of Directors, as appropriate depending on the subject matter.
+As a result, it would not be effective, or possible, to assign responsibility for oversight of sustainability-related opportunities, performance and risk to any one Committee of our Board of Directors.
+Rather, various aspects of sustainability are already organically addressed as a part of our Board and Committees’ oversight of our performance, risk management and strategic vision through different committees and with our full Board of Directors, as appropriate depending on the subject matter.
 For example, issues that are integral to our business, including recycling, fleet optimization and energy, and aspects of these issues, are discussed by the full Board of Directors at every meeting.

-Our Board has a dedicated annual strategic planning session with our Senior Leadership Team and receives focused strategic updates quarterly.
-Given the nature of our business, those sessions will address topics such as our people, sustainable operations, waste diversion, recycling business improvements, sustainability growth investments, potentially disruptive technologies and environmental impacts, risks and opportunities.
+Our Board has a dedicated annual strategic planning session with our SLT and receives focused strategic updates quarterly.
+Given the nature of our business, those sessions will address topics such as our people, sustainable operations, waste diversion, recycling business improvements, sustainability growth investments, potentially disruptive technologies, and environmental impacts, risks and opportunities.
 Additionally, reflective of the importance of diversity and inclusion and safety to our organization, the full Board of Directors receives annual in-depth reports on leadership, workforce and supplier diversity, as well as quarterly safety performance updates and a detailed annual health and safety report.
-Additionally, the Company’s Chief Sustainability Officer presents a quarterly ESG dashboard to the entire Board to highlight critical focus areas and track progress toward ESG goals, including our climate impact target.
-Through these reports and our ESG dashboard, our Board directly oversees our progress toward ESG goals.
+Additionally, the Company’s Chief Sustainability Officer presents a quarterly dashboard to the entire Board to highlight critical focus areas and track progress toward sustainability-related ambitions and goals, including our climate impact target.
+Through these reports and the dashboard, our Board directly oversees our progress toward our sustainability goals and ambitions.

-Our Audit Committee also plays a significant role in the oversight of ESG risk and performance.
-Our Audit Committee receives regular enterprise risk management updates with in-depth discussion on specific risk topics, and at least annually, one of the in-depth discussions will look at an aspect of ESG risk.
-Additional areas of ESG oversight managed by our Management Development and Compensation Committee include review of employee health, welfare and benefit programs.
-The Committee also engages in quarterly sessions with our President & CEO and our Senior Vice President and Chief Human Resources and Diversity & Inclusion Officer regarding talent development and succession planning at several levels of our organization.
+Our Audit Committee also plays a significant role in the oversight of sustainability-related risk and performance.
+Our Audit Committee receives regular Enterprise Risk Management (ERM) updates with in-depth discussion on specific risk topics, and at least annually, one of the in-depth discussions will look at an aspect of sustainability-related risk.
+Additional areas of oversight managed by our MD&C Committee include review of employee health, welfare and benefit programs.
+The Committee also engages in quarterly sessions with our President & CEO and our Senior Vice President and Chief Human Resources Officer regarding talent development and succession planning at several levels of our organization.
 A critical component of these talent development and succession planning efforts is the recognition that diversity and inclusion are fundamental Company values.
-Recognizing the importance of diversity, our Human Resources programs, overseen by our Management Development and Compensation Committee, embrace and cultivate respect, trust, open communication and diversity of thought and people.
-The Committee is also responsible for executive compensation incentive plan design and the incorporation and measurement of the ESG scorecard performance modifier discussed below.
+Recognizing the importance of diversity, our Human Resources programs, overseen by our MD&C Committee, embrace and cultivate respect, trust, open communication and diversity of thought and people.
+The Committee is also responsible for executive compensation incentive plan design and the incorporation and measurement of the sustainability scorecard performance modifier discussed below.

 Aspects of WM’s sustainability service offerings are discussed at most Board meetings because these services are linked so closely with company strategy.
-Topics discussed include sustainability growth strategy, progress and trends; recycling goals, market conditions and operations; generation of renewable energy and investment in related infrastructure; and innovations in operations to increase efficiency and provide environmentally superior service.
-Customers’ sustainability goals, such as waste reduction, recycling and materials reuse, and expansion of renewable energy capacity.
+Topics discussed include sustainability growth strategy, progress and trends; recycling goals, market conditions and operations; generation of renewable energy and investment in related infrastructure; innovations in operations to increase efficiency and provide environmentally superior service and support customers’ sustainability goals, such as waste reduction, recycling and materials reuse, and expansion of renewable energy capacity.

-As investors, stakeholders and policymakers are increasing their focus on companies’ ESG reporting, policies and initiatives, WM has established an ESG Disclosure Committee (Committee).
-The Committee is comprised of a cross-functional group of leaders that participate in the oversight of ESG related data, policy and disclosure.
-The Committee meets to collectively discuss and review proposed ESG messaging and applicable regulations and standards.
+As investors, stakeholders and policymakers are increasing their focus on companies’ sustainability reporting, policies and initiatives, WM has established an internal ESG Disclosure Committee which is comprised of a cross-functional group of leaders that participate in the oversight of sustainability-related data, policy and disclosure.
+The Committee meets to collectively discuss and review proposed sustainability messaging and applicable regulations and standards.

 Compensation Incentives